pts/ukh/README.md

 |config   |VK_CONFIG  | 8|configuration file  ||

 In SYSLINUX, *bss* is like *boot*, but after loading to kernel file, bytes 0xb..0x25 of the kernel file are ignored (good enough for FAT12 and FAT16, too short for FAT32), and the bytes from the boot sector are used instead of them.

+Data passing for DOS kernels (this is independent of UKH), based on https://pushbx.org/ecm/doc/ldosboot.htm :

+* DR-DOS, EDR-DOS and SvarDOS from boot sector to kernel:
+  * DL == BIOS drive number used for booting.
+  * DS:BP points to a memory region of <=0x5a bytes containing the beginning of the boot sector.
+  * SS:SP points to a top of a valid stack.
+  * Is there a kernel command line?
+* FreeDOS from boot sector to kernel:
+  * BL == BIOS drive number used for booting.
+  * SS:BP points to a memory region of <=0x5a bytes containing the beginning of the boot sector.
+  * SS:SP..SS:BP contains the kernel command line if properly set up.
+SP <= BP.
+  * SS:SP points to a top of a valid stack.
+* MS-DOS v6 load protocol (MS-DOS 3.30--6.22 and IBM PC DOS 3.30--7.1) from msload (first <=0x600 bytes of io.sys) to msbio:
+  * DL == BIOS drive number used for booting.
+  * CH == media descriptor.
+  * AX:BX == sector offset (LBA) of the clusters (i.e. cluster 2) in this FAT filesystem, from the beginning of the BIOS drive.
+  * SS:SP points to a top of a valid stack.
+  * IBM PC DOS 7.1 expects some values on the stack.
+  * Low  word of the start cluster number of load file.
+For MS-DOS v7.
+Already filled: word [0x51a] for IBM PC DOS 7.1.
+Probably not needed.
+  * High word of the start cluster number of load file.
+For MS-DOS v7.
+Already filled: word [0x514] for IBM PC DOS 7.1, FAT32.
+Probably not needed.
+  * Low  word of start cluster number of 2nd load file (ibmdos.com) at word [0x53a].
+For IBM PC DOS 7.1.
+  * High word of start cluster number of 2nd load file (ibmdos.com) at word [0x534].
+For IBM PC DOS 7.1, FAT32.
+* MS-DOS v7 load protocol from msload (first 0x800 bytes of io.sys) to msbio:
+  * AX == 0. `mov ax, [0x7fa]' of the original (0x800-byte) msload, the value is 0.
+  * BX == 0. `mov ax, [0x7fa+2]' of the original (0x800-byte) msload, the value is 0.
+  * DI == msbio_passed_para_count == load_para_count.
+Number of paragraphs before MSDCM (total in msload and msbio).
+Original Windows 98 SE msbio passed a smaller value, the exact value being very strange.
+  * DL == BIOS drive number used for booting.
+  * DH == media descriptor.
+  * SS:SP points to a top of a valid stack.
+  * SS:BP points to a memory region of <=0x5a bytes containing the beginning of the boot sector.

 Testing notes: